Expert: Insurance Pain Coming for NC Businesses, Workers

 McLeod made the point that all of the members of the task force – including McLeod, who leads a group that advocates for policies to help children and families – are volunteers.
 The only expenses for the task force are for one employee who has a salary of $62,585.

 “We have been able to harness experts from all over the state that give of their time to look at systems and policies and practices to determine what changes are needed to continue to drive down fatalities,” she said.
 “It would be a huge loss for us to lose the task force.”

 Despite a precipitous drop in deaths of children under 17 years old and historically low infant mortality rates, North Carolina continues to lag behind other states in child death.

-“To lose the momentum and the energy and the focus that has been created over the years of the task force would be a tragic loss,” McLeod said.
+“To lose the momentum and the energy and the focus that has been created over the years of the task force, would be a tragic loss,” McLeod said.

-McLeod also bemoaned the loss of Fulghum, who fought to save the task force last year.
+She also bemoaned the loss of Fulghum, who fought to save the task force last year.

 “He understood that there’s no silver bullet, you need multiple approaches to change the rate of fatalities in kids.”

 The retired neurosurgeon was a freshman representative who spent most of his time in the legislature focused on health care issues.